-Louise is a Senior Lecturer, Level 2 tutor and Undergraduate Director in the department.
+Louise is a Senior University Teacher and Director of Learning and Teaching in the department

 I have been at Sheffield since 1996, and teach at all levels across the courses in Biomedical Science.
 One of the things I have always tried to do is use new and innovative ways to deliver sessions to students, principally to strengthen their understanding of physiology but also to develop their transferable skills.